 Shingles Herpes Zoster

-- Zostavax (zoster vaccine live) is a subcutaneous injection that can prevent shingles in adults 60 years or older.
+- Zostavax (zoster vaccine live) is a injection that can prevent shingles in adults 60 years or older.

 Shingles is a product of the virus that causes chickenpox, the varicella-zoster virus.
 Regardless of when the disease was contracted, anyone who has had chickenpox is at risk for shingles later down the line.